 The Canada Jay usually flies slowly, gliding with its wings angled downward, but it is capable of fast, maneuverable flight when escaping a predator or disputing territory with another jay.
 Canada Jays roost close to the trunk of a full-bodied spruce, balsam fir, or other conifer tree, and often sunbathe on wind-protected perches.
 They stay with their mates as long as both birds are alive, and the members of a territorial pair rarely leave each other’s sides.
 The pair breeds in frigid conditions during February and March.
 In June, the biggest member of the brood kicks its siblings out of the parents’ territory, which it then uses as a safe haven until a nearby territory becomes available.
 The displaced siblings go looking for unrelated adult pairs whose own nests have failed, in the hopes of adopting their own safe havens.
 If a young bird is still hanging around the following year, the breeding pair prevents it from approaching the nest—but the young bird may help feed the new chicks once they fledge.
 Canada Jays use alarm calls, chattering, screaming, and mobbing when hawks, owls, or crows approach.
 They tend to be fearless of humans, particularly when human food is involved.Back to top

 Canada Jays are common, but the majority live so far north that it’s hard to monitor their populations on a large scale.
-Between 1966 and 2015 populations appear to have been stable with possible a small decline, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 26 million.
-The species rates an 9 out of 20 on the Continental Concern Score, which means it is not on the Partners in Flight Watch List and is a species of low conservation concern.
-Canada Jays have begun to show lower breeding success in some southern parts of their range, possibly because higher fall temperatures cause their stored food items to spoil.
+Between 1966 and 2019, populations appear to have been fairly stable, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 27 million and rates them 8 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+Canada Jays have begun to show lower breeding success in some southern parts of their range, possibly because higher fall temperatures mean that their stored food items spoil before they can use them.
 As the climate continues to warm, Canada populations will likely follow the shifting boreal forest itself, which is expected to shrink in its southern range and expand to the north.
 Canada Jays are curious birds and are often accidentally caught in mammal traps.Back to top

 Lutmerding, J. A. and A. S. Love.
 (2020).
 Longevity records of North American birds.
 Version 2020.
 Patuxent Wildlife Research Center, Bird Banding Laboratory 2020.